 Liza Notaerts is a clinical psychologist and scientific researcher in the Department of Experimental-Clinical and Health Psychology, Ghent University, Belgium.
 Her research interests focus on the Science-Practitioner Gap, Evidence-Based Practice, as well as on the methodology behind Single Case Research.
 Within the Hercules/ FWO funded Single Case Archive project, she is responsible for the expansion of the Single Case Archive database.
 In addition to her academic work, she also has a private practice.

-Ruth Inslegers, PhD, is coordinator of the Single Case Archive project and is responsible for the communication and publicity arount the Single Case Archive.
+Joke Vandamme, PhD, replaced Ruth Inslegers as the coordinator of the project on the 2nd of October 2017.
+She is responsible for the communication and publicity around the Single Case Archive.
 She also coordinates the extension of the database and supervises the coding of the single cases.

 Patrick Luyten, University of Leuven; Patrick Onghena, University of Leuven; Wim Van Den Noortgate; University of Leuven; Stijn Vanheule, Ghent University; Jochem Willemsen, Essex University

 Thank you for registering to Single Case Archive.
 Your account needs to be activated before you can full access.
 You will be notified by email once your account has been activated.

 Are you sure you want to remove this item?